darrenzheng24/darrenzheng24.github.io/content/post/Setting up a Personal Website with Hugo/index.md

 ## Favicons

 Favicons are the brand logos desktop users see in the tab of your webpage, or for mobile users, the app icon.
 I used [FaviCraft](https://favicraft.com/) to generate and check my favicons I created.

-## Deployment via GitHub Pages

-There are some number of options for static website hosting, including Netlify and Cloudflare.
-In the end, I choose GitHub pages for its simplicity, free-to-use, and my familiarity with its ecosystem.
-You can see this [tutorial](https://gohugo.io/host-and-deploy/host-on-github-pages/) on how to get it up and running.

 ## Content Management System (CMS)